Experience Central Park in the Fall

 Jacqueline Kennedy Onassis Reservoir

 Central Park Reservoir pays tribute in name to the former first lady who was a neighbor and a fan.
 The vast man-made lake reflects Kwanzan and Yoshino cherry trees showing bronze, red, and yellow in autumn with a backdrop of city skyline views from 86th Street.
 Birdwatchers can spot herons, egrets, coots, and loons.

-On the West Side along 100th Street to 103rd Street, vibrant sugar maples display a bright color range from gold to orange to red reflected in the peaceful water enjoyed by ducks.
-Showy red maples, bronze cypress, and yellow hickory add to the seasonal scenery.
+On the northwest side of Central Park, along 100th Street to 103rd Street, vibrant sugar maples display a bright color range from gold to orange to red reflected in the peaceful water enjoyed by ducks.
+The Pool is a picturesque location to experience Central Park in fall with its secluded waterfalls, showy red maples, bronze cypresses, and yellow hickories.

-A bit farther north adjacent to the Fifth Avenue on the Upper East Side at 105th Street, the Central Park gardeners outdo themselves.
+A bit farther north adjacent to Fifth Avenue on the Upper East Side at 105th Street, the Central Park gardeners outdo themselves at the Conservatory Garden.
 The Vanderbilt Gates lead to a formal display of multi-colored chrysanthemums and graceful statuary to complement the foliage: reddish-orange crabapple; orange, red, and purple Stewartia; yellow and bronze star magnolia.